juckele/crossword/README.md

 # crossword

+To prepare this as an eclipse project: gradle build eclipse

 A program for creating 'American Crosswords' like what you would see in NYTimes.

 You supply a word list in JSON which is an array of word objects and word group objects.
 The wordlist format is demonstrated below.
 Word objects define a word to place in the crossword and a score to reward the alogirthm for successfully placing the word in the crossword.
 Word groups contain words, and allow word usage to be further qualified.